lambdatronic/matrix-viz/README.md

 # matrix-viz

-A simple library to visualize core.matrix matrices.
+A simple library to visualize core.matrix matrices or dtype-next tensors.

 ## Usage